heigvd-teaching-tools/online-test-platform/README.md

 bash pg_restore.sh <backup-file-name>
 ```

 Run the migrations to update the database schema.
+If the current version of the schema is more recent than the one in production.

 ```bash
 cd /web